AQUARIUM DISEASE PREVENTION;

-Disease prevention is probably one of the most important aspects (although a generalized statement) of keeping a healthy aquarium.
+Disease prevention is probably one of the most important aspects of keeping a healthy aquarium, although a generalized statement.

-These diseases are often the result of poor water quality management (Ammonia Poisoning, High DOC, Constant Stressors, Low Calcium and other electrolyte levels) which can be outright prevented.
+These diseases are often the result of poor water quality management which can be outright prevented.

 In fact, my largest client (the Bahooka Restaurant) was gained because an employee of the restaurant had an Arowana that was sick and none of the medications being advised to her by others were working.

 I later utilized about a dozen aquariums in a room as well as the use of multiple aquariums at my now largest client (Coaster Co. of America).